BolotZhusupekov07/sorting_algorithms_visualized/README.md

 |frames  | Source of data to pass func and each frame of the animation |
 | fargs  | Additional arguments to pass to each call to func. |

+It makes an animation by repeatedly calling a function _func_.
+In order to pass data to __func__ and each __frame__, we need to use __generator functions__.
+Generator functions allow us to declare a function that behaves like an iterator, i.e. as _for loop_.
+Yield and yield methods are used to create a generator functions.

+Here you can learn more about [generators](https://realpython.com/introduction-to-python-generators/).
 Here a function in my program, what is a example of generator function:

 ```python